Rent to buy schemes

 Rent to buy schemes in Victoria

-In 2019 the Victorian government introduced a new law to prohibit some of the problems with predatory rent to buy contracts.
+In 2019 the Victorian government introduced a law to prohibit some of the problems with predatory rent to buy contracts.
 This law was introduced to protect buyers in various circumstances.

 According to Consumer Affairs Victoria the rule changes prohibit certain 'terms contracts' and rent to buy arrangements, with significant fines and potential jail time for vendors and third-party intermediaries to act as a strong deterrent.

-Assemble Communities offers rent to buy units in several developments in Melbourne and Ballarat.
-According to the company's version of rent to buy, you agree on the rental price and purchase price upfront and then sign a lease.
-You can rent the home for 5 years before purchasing it, with the rental lease negotiated every 12 months.
+Following Assemble Communities' version of rent to buy, you agree on the rental price and purchase price upfront and then sign a lease.
+You can rent the home for 5 years before purchasing it.

 Renters are not obligated to purchase the home when the time comes, but you can sign a contract of sale that gives you the option to buy.
-You don't have to pay any kind of upfront deposit while renting.
-The only money you pay is the rent and the bond, which is handled like a normal rental bond lodged with the Residential Tenancies Bond Authority.
-This is refunded if and when you end the lease.

 Alternatives to rent to buy schemes